-In Canada, you must pay provincial and federal taxes on a vehicle.
+In Ontario, you must pay provincial and federal taxes on a vehicle purchased from a car dealership.
 Combined, these are called the harmonized sales tax (HST), and you only pay HST on the price of the vehicle minus your trade-in.
 If you sell your old car privately and buy a new or used car, you’ll pay the full HST.
+In Ontario, the HST is 13%.

 Essentially, you're actually getting $11,300 for your trade-in once you consider the tax savings.
 Compare that number to the private party value to decide if it's worth your time to sell your car yourself or if you’d rather trade it in.